Abstract

 Dr Jim Beach

-- University of Northampton, Culture - Senior Lecturer in 20th Century History
+- University of Northampton, School of Culture and Creative Industries - Senior Lecturer in History

 - Centre for Historical Studies